ChrisAtMakeGoodTech/some-game/ConsideredChanges.md

 As above, but change healing surge to d6, d8, or 2d4.

-d10 may be too strong if you're also getting the effect of Recover.
+d10 may be too strong if you're also getting the effect of Defend.
 You could also still roll a 1 on your healing surge.
 Healing for 1 may not feel like a wasted turn since you still get the effects of Defend, but it may feel like a waste of a healing surge.

 ## Improved Cover